 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration forms like the Affidavit of Support.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Affidavit of Support (Form I-864), Petition to Help a Relative Obtain a Green Card (Form I-130), and several other immigration packages.
+We provide support for the Affidavit of Support (Form I-864), Family-Based Visa Petition (Form I-130), and several other immigration packages.